peterbozso/batocera-backup-service/README.md

 > ⚠️ Please note that this script in currently under development and not ready for use.

-This script uses [rclone](https://rclone.org/) to periodically backup your data to your cloud storage account (OneDrive, Google Drive, Dropbox, etc.).
+This script uses [rclone](https://rclone.org/) to periodically backup your data to your cloud storage (OneDrive, Google Drive, Dropbox, etc.).
 By default, it only backs up saves, but you can configure it to include other data as well.
 It uses Batocera's [services](https://wiki.batocera.org/launch_a_script#services) feature.

 #### Setup

-1. Copy the [backup](/services/backup) file to your Batocera installation's `/userdata/system/services` directory.
+1. Copy the [backup](/services/backup) script to your Batocera installation's `/userdata/system/services` directory.
-2. If needed, modify the configuration at the top of the file.
+2. Modify the [configuration](/services/backup#L3) at the top of the file according to your needs.
-3. Follow the steps of one of the methods [here](https://rclone.org/remote_setup/) and set up a remote with the name `backup`.
+3. Follow the steps in one of the methods [here](https://rclone.org/remote_setup/) and set up a remote with the name `backup`.
 4. Restart Batocera or use `batocera-services restart backup`.

 #### Usage